foundersandcoders/coursebook/src/course/syllabus/application/hobby-page/project.md

-Your first project is to create a _Tribute Page_.
-This can be about an interest of yours or a public figure you admire.
+Your first project is to create a _Hobby Page_.
+This can be about one of your hobbies, a particular interest of yours, or a public figure you admire.
 You are not required to make this about yourself or disclose anything personal.
 The page will be built with HTML, styled with CSS and use a bit of JavaScript.

 {% box %}